YichaoXu/Homeworks-UoL/COMP327 Mobile Computing/ReviewMaterial.md

 * Services may be discovered locally and then use a local PAN.

 ##### 5.1.3 Application
+* Navigation: <br>
-* Navigation: The Google Map navigate user from source to destination.
+The Google Map navigate user from source to destination.
-* Context Change: The "Trip Advisor" can provide information about local hotel and restaurant based on the user's location.
+* Context Change: <br>
+The "Trip Advisor" can provide information about local hotel and restaurant based on the user's location.
-* Personal Emergency: When the cad is broken down, the application can send a message with a precise GPS location to alert the emergency services.
+* Personal Emergency: <br>
+When the cad is broken down, the application can send a message with a precise GPS location to alert the emergency services.